LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 The attack leverages the search order of the Python interpreter or the package manager (like `pip`) when resolving dependencies.
 Python resolves imports by searching through directories listed in `sys.path` in order, starting from the current directory and moving to the system-wide libraries.
 Similarly, `pip` resolves package dependencies by searching through specified repositories.
 Normally there are 2 types of Hijacking Attack:

 - **Local File Hijacking**: An attacker places a malicious file in the local directory with the same name as a standard library module or a legitimate dependency.
 The program imports this local malicious file instead of the legitimate one due to Python's import resolution order.
 - **Repository Hijacking**: The attacker publishes a package with the same name as an internal or private package to a public repository like PyPI.
-If the internal package is not properly scoped or namespaced, the public malicious package may be installed instead.
+If the internal package is not properly scoped or name spaced, the public malicious package may be installed instead.

-This  is a simple example scenario of local file hijacking attack:
+This  is a simple example scenario of Python local file hijacking attack:

 Legitimate Program: